 By Barbara Herman – This is an industry where rumors frequently abound.
 From headlines to hearsay, the stories start out as whispers then circulate fast and furiously.
 There are the ones that tell of a major firm being on the block or the others of a firm exiting the Broker Protocol.
 Each creates feelings of uncertainty and concern, and can lead advisors to speculate about what lies ahead.
 What makes it even more confounding is that sometimes there actually is some truth to the buzz.

-By Louis Diamond – Last week we wrote about the economic rationale behind going independent vs. moving to another major firm as an employee.
-As a follow-up topic, we thought it prudent to analyze transition packages attached to big firm moves and peel back the layers of the onion to show the components of these deals.
-Our goal is to help answer a burning question for many advisors: “What is the best deal on the Street?”
+By Louis Diamond – Second of a series on advisor transition and transition deals: Analyzing transition packages attached to big firm moves and the components of these deals to help answer a burning question for many advisors: “What is the best deal on the Street?”

 2016 can easily be described as a year of tumult and volatility.
 Yet, amidst all of the drama, firms are working to meet the challenges of a more stringent regulatory environment and business models are evolving.
 While advisors ride a roller coaster of change, new opportunities are emerging for those who keep their eye not on the headlines, but on their future.